Oldenburg (city)

 Oldenburg (/de/; Northern Low Saxon: Ollnborg) is an independent city in the state of Lower Saxony, Germany.
-The city is officially named Oldenburg (Oldb) (Oldenburg in Oldenburg) to distinguish from Oldenburg in Holstein.
+The city is officially named Oldenburg (Oldb) (Oldenburg in Oldenburg) to distinguish it from Oldenburg in Holstein.

 During the French annexation (1811–1813) in the wake of the Napoleonic war against Britain, it was also known as Le Vieux-Bourg in French.
-The city is at the rivers Hunte and Haaren, in the northwestern region between the cities of Bremen in the east and Groningen (Netherlands) in the west.
+The city is on the rivers Hunte and Haaren, in the northwestern region between the cities of Bremen in the east and Groningen (Netherlands) in the west.
 According to Germany's 2022 census, the city's population is 176.068 in 2024.
 Oldenburg is part of the Northwest Metropolitan Region, which is home to approximately 2.8 million people.

 The city is the place of origin of the House of Oldenburg.
 Before the end of the German Empire (1918), it was the administrative centre and residence of the monarchs of Oldenburg.

 History

 Archaeological finds point to a settlement dating back to the 8th century.
 The first documentary evidence, in 1108, referenced Aldenburg in connection with Elimar I (also known as Egilmar I) who is now commonly seen as the first count of Oldenburg.
 The town gained importance due to its location at a ford of the navigable Hunte river.
 Oldenburg became the capital of the County of Oldenburg (later a Duchy (1774-1810), Grand Duchy (1815–1918), and Free State (1918–1946)), a small state in the shadow of the much more powerful Hanseatic city of Bremen.

 In the 17th century Oldenburg was a wealthy town in a time of war and turmoil and its population and power grew considerably.
 In 1667, the town was struck by a disastrous plague epidemic and, shortly after, a fire destroyed Oldenburg.
 The Danish kings, who were also counts of Oldenburg at the time, had little interest in the condition of the town and it lost most of its former importance.
 In 1773, Danish rule ended.
 Only then were the destroyed buildings in the city rebuilt in a neoclassicist style.
 (German-speakers usually call the "neoclassicist style" of that period klassizistisch, while neoklassizistisch specifically refers to the classicist style of the early 20th century.)